 Throughout the summer, Tania Bruguera has been working closely with 21 Tate Neighbours, a group of people living or working near Tate Modern, taking a distinct approach to community programmes through civic responsibility, creating a manifesto and a terms and conditions document.
-The group has renamed Tate Modern’s Natalie Bell Building the Natalie Bell building for a year in honour of this local community activist’s positive contribution to the lives of others in SE1.
+The group has renamed Tate Modern’s Boiler House the Natalie Bell building for a year in honour of this local community activist’s positive contribution to the lives of others in SE1.

 Join Natalie for a weekend of workshops on community leadership and organisation at Tate Exchange.
 All workshops are open to all and free to drop in.

 13.00 - Want to set up a local community project?

 14.00 - Youth Leadership - Is it really possible?

 15.00 - Sustainability of community work in todays climate

 16.00 - Diversity versus Equal Opportunity / Inclusion / Exclusion